Get Going Guide (2026)

 Suspicious Activity

-• One spouse controls all finances and refuses access
+• When one spouse controls all finances and refuses access

 Safety Note

 If your spouse controls all the money and won’t share records, this may require immediate legal intervention.
-Please don’t wait for voluntary cooperation; delays only strengthen their position.
+Please don’t wait for them to cooperate voluntarily; delays only strengthen their position.

 Strategy: Start Small, Escalate If Needed